writememe/BlgNetAutoSol/3_Data_Models/README.md

 The version of IOS I was testing with did not show the `no shutdown` statement in the running configuration with SVIs and Loopback interfaces.
 I had three options:

- 1) Eliminate the `no shutdown` statement entirely from the Jinja2 interface template.
-Run the risk of interfaces in a shutdown state not being enabled when provisioned.
- 2) Add the `no shutdown` statement into the interface template, and accept that SVIs and loopbacks will always report that they require changes.
+ 1) Add the `no shutdown` statement into the interface template, and accept that SVIs and loopbacks will always report that they require changes.
+ 2) Add a condition where if the interface name starts with 'Et'(short for 'Ethernet'), add a `no shutdown` statement.
+In all other instances, do not include the `no shutdown` command.
+This means any shutdown SVIs or loopbacks will not be enabled by the playbooks.
  3) Write some crazy multiple if/elif statements to properly deal with this.

  I've already spent an inordinate amount of time on this assignment, so for my purposes I've gone with option 2.
+I would like to revisit nested if statements or another graceful way for Option 2 in future.

-## Caveats - IOS Virtual Devices
+### IOS - Virtual Devices

 The playbook `data-model-compare.yml` has been tested against all operating systems.
 Please note there is an existing NAPALM issue against [IOS Virtual devices](https://github.com/napalm-automation/napalm-ansible/issues/145).
 I've linked the GitHub issue so that you can track when this will be resolved.

 As a result, the device `dfjt-r001.lab.dfjt.local - 10.0.0.1` is a physical IOS router that I've used to test my playbooks on.

+### ansible.cfg file

+I was having issues with my playbooks timing out on appliances.
+I'm unsure whether there is due to the fact that my lab environment is unable to respond in a timely matter, or that the code is highly inefficient.
+Either way, there are some entries in the `ansible.cfg` which I configured to get around these.

+`timeout = 180
+[persistent_connection]
+command_timeout = 180`

-### Learnings
+## Learnings

 Reflecting on the learning that I have made between module two and module three, I have been able to upskill my playbooks in the following areas: